jassmi488/Urbian_Styleguide/README.md

 ### Getting Started

-1. Clone the repository: `git clone git@github.com:joepublicn/style-guide.git`
+1. Clone the repository: `git clone git@github.com:joepublicn/styleguide.git`
-2. Change to the directory you cloned the repository into: e.g. `cd style-guide`
+2. Change to the directory you cloned the repository into: e.g. `cd styleguide`
 3. Run the node install command which downloads the required Grunt plugins: `npm install`
 4. Start the local server and watch task: `grunt serve`